 Dinner by Heston Blumenthal Affordable World Class Dining in Melbourne

 Heston has done it again; ever since the World's 50 Best Restaurant awards began he has featured in this exclusive list.
 This is an amazing achievement as the World's Best list is fluid and evolving; but so is Heston.
 Melbourne can be grateful that Heston decided to embrace our city of Melbourne; first with The Fat Duck and now with equally as iconic Dinner by Heston Blumenthal.
 In fact such is the standing of the man that his restaurant is often referred to as simply "Dinner".
+Amongst other things it's one of the best steak and meat restaurants in Melbourne and Australia.

 To achieve World's Best 50 with a restaurant in two locations (London and Melbourne) is a significant achievement.
 You don't see this every day and we know of no other dual location restaurants on the list.
 This honour speaks of the highest excellence but also of food and service consistency; something that top Australian restaurants strive for but don't always attain.
 We figure Heston will feature as a key figure when World's 50 Best comes to Melbourne in 2017.
 A seismic shift will take place in the Australian dining scene and our foodie scene will be centre stage; with a plethora of events to be built around the visiting world's top chefs.